JonasBernard/FakeStandby/README.md

 ## Where is the problem?

-Most smartphones have long-living batteries these days, but who doesn't want to keep their phone alive for just one hour more?
+Most smartphones these days have long-living batteries, but who doesn't want their phone to last for just an hour more?
-While using an app, you maybe not nessesarily need you display.
-So, why don't turn it off?
+While using an app, you maybe not nessesarily need your display.
+So, why don’t turn it off?
 Up to 20% of your battery power is consumed by the display.

 ## Here is the solution!

-FakeStandby is an Android app for turning the screen off while keeping apps running.
+FakeStandby is an Android app to turn off your screen while keeping apps running.
 This includes foreground jobs, which means you can keep

+- listening to music on YouTube
 - staying online on WhatsApp and other text messengers
-- listen to YouTube Videos
-- run your preferred game
+- running your favorite game

 all with your screen turned off.